BELLE MEADE BOULEVARD BEAUTIFICATION AND PEDESTRIAN PLAN

 Project Timeline: In earnest, since 2019, the City of Belle Meade has been engaging with the community around how to improve safety for all users of Belle Meade Boulevard, including reducing speeding and the potential for conflicts between vehicles and pedestrians.
 Much of the community’s vision and feedback has been documented in the Belle Meade Together Plan, which was developed over two years of study, and over 750 individual comments were received in response to a pedestrian path, in the median of Belle Meade Blvd, demonstration project that was conducted on Belle Meade Boulevard with the assistance of the Nashville’s Civic Design Center in 2022.
 In brief, the outcome of the demonstration project was that a pedestrian path in the median itself was not supported by the majority of the community.
 Although widespread support for a better, safer pedestrian path was still desired and needed by many residents.

-In March 2024, an engineering design team with KCI Engineering was engaged to produce a conceptual design with the goal of making a safer walking path in the same location where pedestrians are walking today, along the outside edge of the median, while also looking at providing traffic calming and taking a fresh look at the location and number of crosswalks along Belle Meade Boulevard.
+In March 2024, an engineering design team with KCI Engineering was engaged to produce a conceptual design options with the goal of making a safer walking path in the same location where pedestrians are walking today, along the outside edge of the median, while also looking at providing traffic calming and taking a fresh look at the location and number of crosswalks along Belle Meade Boulevard.
 Additionally, the City’s beautification committee (the Ceres Society) was engaged to make recommendations for beautification improvements within the median from its start at Harding Place to its terminus at Page Road and the entrance of Warner Park.
 This work was delivered in an advertised and open public meeting held on May 7, 2024 at City Hall.
 During the meeting, Commissioners asked for several revisions and for one final concept incorporating all revisions to be drafted.
 The final concept was delivered in an advertised and open public meeting held June 10, 2024 at City Hall.
 With delivery of the final concept and an engineer’s opinion of probable cost for the construction, the Board of Commissioners requested the City Manager work with the engineering team to develop a new engineering services proposal that would include full design, bidding and construction services.